brootaylor/brootaylor-v3/src/_content/pages/now.md

 * Tinkering around on a bunch of personal code projects using technologies like [Eleventy](https://www.11ty.io/), [Astro](https://astro.build/), [SVG](https://developer.mozilla.org/en-US/docs/Web/SVG) animation with [GreenSock](https://greensock.com/), [Web Components](https://developer.mozilla.org/en-US/docs/Web/Web_Components), [IndieKit](https://getindiekit.com/) and [Utopia](https://utopia.fyi/).
 * Brushing up on some of my '*[survival skills](https://youtu.be/BFheNvvJGoQ)*' &mdash; like how to tie a bunch of [useful knots](https://youtu.be/kA48yzKYp3Q) and [fire building techniques](https://youtu.be/7v4twfXG2uY) - in [all weather conditions](https://youtu.be/QiYlEyvDbco) as well.

 ---

+## Plans

+My family and and I are hoping to get back to South Africa sometime in 2025.
+I still have family who live out there and it's been far too long since we've seen them.

+---